 - Your child has been a victim or witness to domestic violence or abuse

-What happens if I leave my job after my child is born?
+What happens if I leave my job or have a reduction in hours or earnings?

 Under Universal Credit you cannot be sanctioned for leaving a job if, at the time of leaving the job, you were the responsible carer for a child aged under 3.
-Under Income Support you cannot be sanctioned for leaving a job in any circumstances.
+Under Income Support you cannot be sanctioned for leaving a job in any circumstances, as long as you are still entitled to the benefit (eg because you are a lone parent with a child under 5).
+Remember that when you stop meeting the conditions for Income Support, you may have to claim Jobseeker’s Allowance or Universal Credit.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.